CollageDAO/Collage/readme.md

 By participating in the voting process, you have a direct say in shaping the Collage NFT collection and contributing to the project's evolution.

-Please note that the voting process is conducted on-chain using the Snapshot platform, ensuring transparency and immutability of the voting results.
+Please note that the voting process will be conducted on-chain using the Snapshot platform, ensuring transparency and immutability of the voting results.

 ## Challenges Faced